List of Atari SA subsidiaries: Humongous Entertainment

+In August 2005, Atari, Inc. sold Humongous Entertainment to Infogrames Entertainment itself for shares worth US$10.3 million, effectively dissolving the developer as was.
+Infogrames then used the assets to form up a new subsidiary, titled Humongous, Inc.

+As part of the deal, the assets were transferred to a new Infogrames subsidiary (Humongous, Inc.), while the employees of Humongous Entertainment were laid off.
+Infogrames is expected to sell Humongous, Inc. further.
+On the same day, Atari, Inc. signed an agreement with Homongous, Inc. to exclusively distribute the company's games in North America through March 2006, which was later extended through March 2007.

 Legend Entertainment

 Legend Entertainment was acquired by Infogrames within the GT Interactive purchase in June 2000.
 GT previously purchased Legend in December 1998, which are known for releasing Star Control 3, among other adventure and action titles.

 On December 18, 2003, Atari announced that Legend Entertainment would close in January 2004 following the completion of Unreal II: The Awakening – Expanded Multiplayer, with Atari citicing that they had no projects in development.